 Hotels (where will you be staying?)

 Our Foreign Language Curriculum is high quality, well thought out and is planned to ensure progression.
 Our teachers measure the impact of our curriculum through the following methods:

 - A knowledge check at the beginning of each unit to see what the children already know

-- Beginning lessons with a recap of key knowledge and understanding from the previous session
+- Start lessons with a recap of key knowledge and understanding from the previous session

 - Assess children at the end of the unit on how well they have learnt the new vocabulary

-The leadership team check that this impact is being secured through monitoring the subject on a regular basis.
+The leadership team check that this impact is being secured through monitoring the subject on a regular and frequent basis.
 The method of monitoring supports the ongoing development of the curriculum.
 This includes:

 - Staff subject knowledge, which is audited each year to ensure knowledge is secure, and additional support provided if necessary

 - Termly staff meetings to discuss and evaluate the effectiveness of topics with the subject leaders.
 From this, medium term planning is amended and adapted to ensure the curriculum remains relevant for the children